Sacred Wonders and Sustainable Experiences – 5 European Marian Shrines Everyone Should Visit

 The history of the shrine:

-The Franciscan monastery and pilgrimage church of Csíksomlyó were built in the 15th century and became an important pilgrimage site even then: local believers regularly made pilgrimages here to honour Our Lady of Help.
-The site gained special significance in 1567 when John Sigismund, Prince of Transylvania, sought to promote the Protestant faith and sent troops to suppress the Catholic Székelys.
+The Franciscan monastery and shrine of Csíksomlyó were built in the 15th century and became an important pilgrimage site even then: local believers regularly made pilgrimages here to honour Our Lady of Help.
+The site gained special significance in 1567 when John Sigismund, Prince of Transylvania, sought to promote the Protestant faith and sent troops to subdue the Catholic Székelys.
 However, the Székelys gathered in the hills of Csíksomlyó, sought the Virgin’s protection, and defeated the prince’s army.
 Believers attributed the victory to Mary’s intercession and vowed to return to the shrine every Pentecost in gratitude.
 This marked the origin of the Csíksomlyó pilgrimage, which remains the largest Hungarian-language pilgrimage in the Carpathian Basin.

 The story of the Marian statue: